wusai2333/trib/doc/lab2.md

 - No network communication error will happen.
 - Once a back-end or a keeper starts, it will remain online forever.
-- The system will always start in the following order: all the back-ends, the keepers, then all the front-ends.
+- The system will always start in the following order: all the back-ends, the keeper, then all the front-ends.
 - The `trib.Storage` used in the backend will return every `Clock()` call in less than 1 second.
 - In the `trib.Storage` used in the backend, all storgae IOs